 Our faculty are accomplished.
 Several are highly regarded as experts and have been recognized with notable honors and awards.
 And with a low student-to-faculty ratio, you'll be sure to receive an excellent education in the Spanish education degree program.

 Outside the Classroom

-At Wayne State College, you’ll have opportunities to enhance your education by participating in clubs, organizations, activities, and more
+At Wayne State College, you’ll have opportunities to enhance your education as a Spanish education major by participating in clubs, organizations, activities, and more